 Abstract

-The Itapemirim River basin and part of the Itabapoana River basin are located in the southern of the State of Espírito Santo, 26 municipalities.
+The Itapemirim River basin and part of the Itabapoana River basin are located in the southern area of the State of Espírito Santo, covering 26 municipalities.
 The knowledge of the hydrogeological characteristics of these basins provides information on the groundwater potential and the behavior of the river base flow during dry seasons.
-The objective of this study is to assess the relationship between and underground waters from the analysis of and information from tubular well logs. mean specific capacity was 14151 m3/h/m Itapemirim River basin yielded 0.6941 m3/h/m.
+The objective of this study is to assess the relationship between surface and underground waters from the analysis of hydrograph units and information from tubular well logs.
+The Itabapoana River basin had the highest flow rates with mean specific capacity was 1415.1 m3/h/m.
+Itapemirim River basin wells yielded 0.6941 m3/h/m.
+The percentage of underground discharge in relation to the total discharge exceeded 60% during all seasons in both basins.

 Keywords: Aquifers; Base flow; Groundwater Management